-B. This Agreement supersedes and replaces any and all previous agreements, understandings (whether written or oral) and supplements between the Parties made under the auspice of a previous collective bargaining agreement (CBA) to include midterm bargaining, memoranda of understanding/agreement based on such bargaining, etc.
+B. This Agreement supersedes and replaces any and all previous agreements, understandings (whether written or oral) and supplements between the Parties made under the auspice of a previous collective bargaining agreement (CBA),including but not limited to midterm bargaining, memoranda of understanding/agreement based on such bargaining, or similar arrangements..

 1. All other items previously administered under the October 1, 2010 revised March 6, 2014 Agreement will be administered in accordance with the applicable laws, Executive Orders, agency policies, and the Code of Federal Regulations (CFR), negating the need for bargaining under 5 USC 7106(a) and 7106(b), if there are future changes in conditions of employment of the bargaining unit related to these items during the term of the Agreement.